kristapsdz/lowdown/index.md

-The canonical Markdown test, such as found in the original [hoedown](https://github.com/hoedown/hoedown) sources, will not currently work with *lowdown* because of the mandatory "smartypants" and other extensions.
+The canonical Markdown test, such as found in the original [hoedown](https://github.com/hoedown/hoedown) sources, will not currently work with *lowdown* as-is because of the default options such as smart typography.

 I've extensively run [AFL](http://lcamtuf.coredump.cx/afl/) against the compiled sources with no failures --- definitely a credit to